-Whistling While They Work 2 and its major data collection phase, Integrity@WERQ are being conducted by a 10-member research team supported by a key group of international research collaborators.
+Whistling While They Work 2 was conducted by a 10-member research team supported by a key group of international research collaborators.

-Our research team brings together 5 university researchers and 5 partner researchers spanning the project’s research fields and jurisdictions.
-All members of the research team are responsible for research design, execution and dissemination of results.
-The university researchers are responsible for data collection (conducted directly by Griffith University), data analysis, and data management consistently with confidentiality and data security obligations, human research ethics requirements and participation protocols.
+Our research team brought together 5 university researchers and 5 partner researchers spanning the project’s research fields and jurisdictions.
+All members of the research team were responsible for research design, execution and dissemination of results.
+The university researchers were responsible for all data collection (conducted directly by Griffith University), data analysis, and data management consistently with confidentiality and data security obligations, human research ethics requirements and participation protocols.

 Professor AJ BrownGriffith University, Australia (Project Leader)

 AJ Brown is Professor of Public Policy and Law and program leader, Public Integrity & Anti- Corruption in the Centre for Governance and Public Policy, Griffith University.
-He is also a member of the board of directors of Transparency International Australia.
-His previous projects have had a major impact on whistleblowing law reform across the Australian public sector, and the international whistleblowing policies of G20 email@example.com
+He is also a board member of Transparency International Australia and Transparency International globally.
+His previous projects have had a major impact on whistleblowing law reform across the Australian public sector, and the international whistleblowing policies of G20 leaders.
+In 2017-2019 he was a member of the Commonwealth Ministerial Expert Advisory Panel on Whistleblowing, advising on Australia’s Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019.
+In 2018-2021, he was a member of the Standards Australia and International Standards Organisation expert group on whistleblowing.
+He is a Fellow of the Australian Academy of Law.email@example.com

 Professor Paula BroughGriffith University, Australia